GeorgeClaudiOfficiel/Hotel_Management_System/README.md

     5. Wycklife Omondi - <omondiwicky2003@gmail.com>
     6. Clara Sulo - <suloclara3@gmail.com>

-##OBJECTIVE
+## OBJECTIVE

 Creating an enhanced hotel system that is able to register guests, book them hotel rooms and manage all their invoicing.
+### Classes to be created
+    1. Room
+    2. Guest
+    3. Booking
+    4. Hotel
+### Features
+    1. Add, update and remove rooms
+    2. Register and manage guest information
+    3. Create, update and cancel bookings
+    4. Generate invoices for booking